operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/migration.md

 ### Migrate your Custom Resources

-Custom resource samples are stored in `./config/samples` in the new project structure.
+Custom resource samples are stored in `./config/samples` using the new project structure.
 Copy the examples from your existing project into this directory.
 In existing projects, CR files have the format `./deploy/crds/<group>.<domain>_<version>_<kind>_cr.yaml`.

 In our example, we'll copy the specs from `deploy/crds/cache.example.com_v1alpha1_memcached_cr.yaml` to `config/samples/cache_v1alpha1_memcached.yaml`

 ### Configure your Operator

-In case your project has customizations in the `deploy/operator.yaml` then, it needs to be port to `config/manager/manager.yaml`.
-Note that, `OPERATOR_NAME` and `POD_NAME` env vars are no longer used.
-For further information came back to the section [Migrate `main.go` ][migration-guide-main-section].
+In case your project has customizations in the `deploy/operator.yaml`, it needs to be added to `config/manager/manager.yaml`.
+Note that `OPERATOR_NAME` and `POD_NAME` env vars are no longer used.
+For further information, check out the section [Migrate `main.go` ][migration-guide-main-section].

 ### Export Metrics

 If you are using metrics and would like to keep them exported, see that the `func addMetrics()` is no longer generated in the `main.go` and it is now configurable via [kustomize][kustomize].
-Following the steps.

 #### Configure Prometheus metrics